SANDED CHARCOAL TECHNIQUES WORKSHOP

 BY ANNIE MURPHY ROBINSON

-In this three-day charcoal sanding workshop, you will develop a greater use of value, and increase their understanding of light sources and their effects through learning charcoal sanding techniques.
+In this three-day charcoal sanding workshop, you will develop a greater use of value, and increase your understanding of light sources and their effects through learning charcoal sanding techniques.

 What you need to know

 We will be creating a community of learners ready to tackle a new and demanding approach to art.
-You will work on drawing from plaster casts using the sanding method.
-They will be working from photographic reference, as well as from life.
+Learners will be creating art using the charcoal sanding method.
+Reference will be both photographic and from life.
 You can expect to learn all of the techniques required to create beautiful, rich black and white artworks, from minute details (sanding tips, different grades of sandpaper and how to deal with “problem” areas) to toning larger areas.

 Friday 10th June 2022 - Sunday 12th June 2022

 1. The deposit fee of £100 will be deducted from the balance of the booking.

 2. Fifteen people maximum and we will be assessing and implementing any covid 19 safety measures that remain in place at that time, to ensure the safest environment we can.
 We will be issuing separate details on covid protective measures implemented.

 Drawing on her lived experiences, inspired by the self and the muse she has found in her children, Annie creates hyper-realistic images with paper, sandpaper and charcoal.
 Each image works to reclaim a story embedded in her past; she works to uncover a narrative within the charcoal that she labours to reveal and bring to life.
 It is a unique method of image-making that peels away, rather than the traditional adding to.